deepfusi0n/data-projects-python/README.md

 ## How to Run
 1. Clone this repo or download a project folder.
 2. Install dependencies:  pip install -r requirements.txt
-3. Navigate to the desired folder and run: python scriptname.py
+3. Navigate to the desired folder and run:
-4. Outputs (CSV/Excel) are saved locally as defined in each script.
+4. Outputs (CSV/Excel/JSON) are saved locally as defined in each script.

 ---